 The acceptable level of English language is usually lower for partners and children than it is for the principal applicant (main visa holder/seeker).
 See below for more information.

 How can I prove that I meet the requirements?

 Depending on the visa category, you may prove your English skills via a recognised test such as IELTS ( International English Language Testing System), PTE (Pearson Test of English Academic), TOEFL IBT (Test of English as a Foreign Language Internet-based Test), OET (Occupational English Test), or FCE (Cambridge English: First).

 - OET: www.occupationalenglishtest.org

 The IELTS test the most widely accepted evidence.
 Alternatively, you may be able to prove your level of English through schooling, study, tertiary qualification, or work in Australia, Canada, New Zealand, the Republic of Ireland, the United Kingdom or the United States of America.

 Skilled Migrant Category – the principal applicant and everyone aged 16 or over included in the application.

 This popular category is meant to attract skilled professional into New Zealand.
 As such, the requirements are relatively high with an IELTS test overall band score result of 6.5 required for the principal applicant and 5 for their partner and children aged 16 and over.
 Other English tests are also acceptable and your personal Adviser can make recommendations.
-If your partner and/or children do not meet the requirements, you may be able to pre-purchase ESOL tuition The amount is calculated based on their IELTS score.
+If your partner and/or children do not meet the requirements, you may be able to pre-purchase ESOL tuition (see further down).

 Business categories – the principal applicant and everyone aged 16 or over included in the application (with the exception of the Investor Plus (Investor 1 Category)).